Become a Friend of the Rio Grande Farm Park

 White Clover is grown at the RGFP as ground cover.
 It acts as temporary protection against erosion and drought to maintain fertile soils.
 The Ground Clover level of investment supports volunteer work days.
 Like protective ground cover, our volunteers are the front line support in maintaining the land.

-Vines take advantage of other plant species as structural supports to gain sun exposure.
-This is an ideal adaptation when growing food, as vining plants like hops maximize abundance.
+Hops are abundantly beautiful, and have been used in brews enjoyed for centuries.
 The hops level of investment helps fund future public art commissions, ensuring that art is part of the RGFP’s foundation, creating an artistic culture that supports the community vision of an equitable, local food system.

-Apple trees and other fruit bearing trees are often found in the understory.
+Apple trees and other fruit bearing trees are often found in the under story.
 Return RGFP visitors will have the opportunity to watch the apple orchard grow over the years.
 Eventually it will provide nourishment and a pleasant leisure space to stroll or sit in the shade.
 Investing at the Apple Tree level will help us acquire fencing to protect the beautiful land from nuisances.